 As your hair starts to grow sparse and bald, a hair transplant is the only way to fill those areas before they become significantly visible.
 The best thing about it is that it’s your own hair.

-- Continuous growing hair that should last for your lifetime.
+- Second, continuously growing hair that should last for your lifetime.

-- Maintains the natural characteristics of your original hair.
+- And lastly, maintains the natural characteristics of your original hair.

 Causes of Hair Loss

 Male pattern baldness, also known as androgenetic alopecia, is the most common cause of hair loss and thinning.